bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 - [x] Add rising and flashing text labels to payoff animation.
 The labels should show the amount of souls/life earned/lost.
 - [x] Make floating label work with Phaethon.
 - [x] Update patron token powers (Demeter/Hades/Dionysus) to also use floating labels properly (gain souls/life etc).
+- [x] Update patron token passives to use floating labels.
+Add a ptr to patron token in Global so we can create the label for Demeter in heal_life.

 ---
 ## 📝 Quick To-Dos